hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

        <center><img src="media/Guide-tips-item-lists-2.png" width="1585" height="483"></center>

--   **Tag:**
+-   **Tagging:**

 If appropriate, use a tag to tie your blog post to a "platform" page on HPE DEV portal.
 List of "platforms" tag is in the table below.

-You can also tag your article with popular keywords (1 to 4 keywords) that reflect your topic relevancy.
+>**Note:** You can also tag your article with popular keywords (1 to 4 keywords) that reflect the relevancy of your topic.
 Use tags as one way to optimize your blog post for results from search engines such as Google search engine.
-Visit the site here to look for existing tags in our HPE DEV site: <https://hpe-dev-portal.netlify.app/tags/>
+Visit the site [here](https://hpe-dev-portal.netlify.app/tags/) to look for existing tags in our HPE DEV site.

   | **Platform name**                  |   **Associated tag**    |